The One and Only Tip You Need to Know to Quickly Pay Off Your Mortgage

 What’s next?
 40 Ways, 50 Ways?
 Forget all the lists.
 Who can remember that many anyways?

-I’ve got something better and it’s only ONE thing you need to remember!
+I’ve got something better and it’s only ONE thing you need to remember and do!

 This kind of article has been published and re-published year after year, website after website, author after author.
 I did a quick search on Google.
 Who are some of the big websites that have published this title?
 You can go ahead and read them, but, you won’t get the most important point without reading further in my article.